BIBLE PASSAGE:

 ACTION:

-have faith in God, and to trust Him in all things?
-Does
+– Have I learned to have faith in God and trust Him in all things?

-your faith include consistent prayer, and a confidence
+– Does my faith include consistent prayer, and do I have confidence

-in using what He has given you for producing ‘fruit’?
+in using what He has given me for producing ‘fruit’?

 Pray,